klpn/Mortchartgen.jl/data/mortchartdoc-en.md

 cause-specific mortality in different population.
 Charts may be viewed or downloaded after choice of population, age group and cause of death group.
 The measures shown in the charts have been calculated using open data from
 @whomort, but the WHO are not responsible for any content on the site.
+For some countries where population is not available from @whomort for recent years, estimates from @wpp is used instead.

 There are several other websites with visualizations of mortality trends.
 One of the most advanced is @ihmecodviz, which contains data for all countries in